LilianCruanes/neo4j_for_django/docs/getting-started.md

 ```
 <br/>
 <br/>
 Then, use this method on all the datas contained in your settings.py file.
-The **`locals()`** function return a dictionnary that contains all of these datas.
+The **`locals()`** function returns a dictionary that contains all these datas.
 So just put this **at the bottom** of your settings.py file :

 > <small>_settings.py_</small>